wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-bat-kongamato.md

 **Movement:** average, fly fast, swim average <br>
 **Morale:** coward <br>

-Bats have a very keen hearing, allowing them to easily spot their preys and predators in the dark: as long as they can hear, they can detect invisible creatures.
+Bats have a very keen hearing, allowing them to easily spot their prey and predators in the dark: as long as they can hear, they can detect invisible creatures.

 **Attacks (2/round)**

 <ins>Bite</ins>.
 The kongamato makes a melee attack with disadvantage (2D4).

 <ins>Claws</ins>.
 The kongamato makes a melee attack (1D4).
 On a hit, the target must save against disease or catch eye rot.